-All birds are naturally subject to infection by parasitic worms, or Helminths.
+All birds are naturally subject to infection by parasitic worms or Helminths.
 The majority of Helminths infect the digestive tract but some are also found in other organs, such as the brain, trachea and eye.
 Not all Helminth infections cause obvious clinical disease.
 The roundworms (or nematodes) and the flatworms (including cestodes and trematodes) are the two major classes of Helminth.

 Parasitic worms have either a direct or indirect lifecycle.
 Worms that have a direct lifecycle only need to infect a single host species in order to complete their entire lifecycle, although some development may take place outside of the host.
-Worms that have an indirect lifecycle require two different hosts to complete their lifecycle – a main host and an intermediate host.
+Worms that have an indirect lifecycle require two different hosts to complete their lifecycle – the main host and an intermediate host.
 Worms with an indirect lifecycle spend some of their immature phase in an intermediate host but must then infect the main host in order to be able to reach maturity and reproduce.
 Some worms may require very specific intermediate and/or main host species.

 Roundworms are the most common intestinal worm of commercial poultry and cause the most economic impact.
 They are called roundworms because they are spindle-shaped and non-segmented with a smooth cuticle or skin.
 Some may have transverse grooves.
 With few exceptions, roundworms have separate males and females.
 Roundworms can have either a direct or an indirect lifecycle.
 Roundworms that have a direct lifecycle pass through four developmental stages before becoming adults.
 Mature roundworms living in the infected bird produce eggs (1) that pass in the droppings, where they embryonate (2) in the environment, and when ingested, they hatch (3) in the proventriculus of the host and undergo larval growth (4) to maturity.